The Traditional Pattern for the Christian Assembly

-Celebration Worship is an inter-generational gathering which follows the traditional pattern of Christian worship but tends to be less formal and more on the casual side.
+Celebration Worship is an inter-generational gathering which tends to be less formal and more on the casual side.

 We sing hymns, spirituals, folk and contemporary worship songs accompanied on keyboard, piano or pipe organ (currently, there is no choir or band for this gathering - but we are looking for those who want to help with music).

 Sunday School is offered during this worship gathering, and a special Children's Message is also featured.

 Communion is observed every Sunday.
-A traditional communion liturgy is used the first Sunday of each month, and the "Table Prayer" liturgy is used on the third Sunday each month, while the other Sundays are a simple, spoken communion observance.
+A traditional communion liturgy is used the first Sunday of each month, and the "Table Prayer" liturgy is used on the third Sunday each month.
+Other Sundays are a simple, spoken communion observance.

-Worship in Spanish follows a traditional, yet casual order of worship with the singing of hymns, folk and contemporary worship songs accompanied by a worship band.
+Worship in Spanish is a balance of traditional, casual and expressive worship.
+We sing hymns, folk and contemporary worship songs led by our musicians.